Anthony-Nolan/Atlas.Auto.Tests/README.md

 ### Running Tests
 - Tests can be run locally in parallel.
-- When adding new tests, make sure to add the `Parallelizable` attribute to the test class.

 ## DevOps
 - `test-pipeline.yml` is a template file for tests to be run in Azure DevOps.